NY Appeals Court Lifts Restraining Order Against Publisher of Trump Tell-All Book

 “Unlike Ms. Trump, [Simon & Schuster] has not agreed to surrender or relinquish any of its First Amendment rights,” Justice Alan Scheinkman, the presiding judge of the state’s Appellate Division, Second Department, wrote in a 6-page ruling.

-The effect of the ruling is not immediately clear because the revised orders prevents “Mary L. Trump, together with any agent,” from publishing, printing or distributing the book.
+The effect of the ruling is not immediately clear because the revised order prevents “Mary L. Trump, together with any agent,” from publishing, printing or distributing the book.
 Whether or not Simon & Schuster qualifies as an “agent” is for the trial judge to decide.

 Simon & Schuster celebrated the limited victory.